c33w33/wordsearch-app/README.md

 # Keyword Search Web Application

-This is a Keyword Search Web Application built with Flask and Bootstrap.
+This is a Keyword Search Web Application built with Flask.

 ## Description